Top Ten Music Highlights of the 2000’s

 The Emancipation of Mimi sold 6 million albums in the United States alone and went 10X platinum worldwide.
 With three number one singles from the album, she reached 17 number one singles overall tying her with Elvis for the most number one singles ever.

 Mariah has since released two more successful albums and with her critically acclaimed role in Precious, it seems her acting career is back on track as well.

 Everybody loves a good comeback story and Mariah gave us one.

 6. The South Takes Over Hip-Hop

 The movement caught wind when Lil’ Jon seemed to link everyone from below the Mason-Dixon line together via his production and guest appearances.
 From there the movement was simply unstoppable.
-From Dj Khaled and Rick Ross in Florida to UGK and the whole Houston, Texas movement, to the stronghold on New Orleans by Cash Money back to the King of the South T.I. in Atlanta supported by the likes of Jeezy and the aforementioned Ludacris, the South is truly dominating music.
+From Dj Khaled and Rick Ross in Florida to UGK and the whole Houston, Texas movement, to the stronghold on New Orleans by Cash Money back to the King of the South T.I. in Atlanta supported by the likes of Jeezy and the aforementioned Ludacris, the South is truly dominating music from early 2000’s.
 So much so even R & B artists are all representing the South more than ever.

 Used to be a strike against you if you were from the South, who would have thought a few years later it would be the other way around?
 Truly a moment worthy of being in the top ten highlights of 2000s.